msoneal0/MRCI/docs/async.md

 An async command is a virtual command that the host can use to send data to the client at any time while connected to the host.
 As the name implies, the occurance of a client receiving data from an async command is not always the result of running a regular command in the current session.
 This can occur for example when information in your account is changed by another client connected to the host; your client would not know about this change until an async command is sent notify it of the change.
 These commands can be called directly or indirectly by a module and are considered "virtual" commands because there is no defined objects attached to them.
 Instead, async commands are best identified by command id values 1-255.

 Async commands are not only used to send data to the client but also used internally within the host to help objects operating in different processes to communicate with each other.
 Some async commands in fact are considered internal only because the client should never see any data come from them at anytime.
-There is also data flow contriants for aysnc commands, meaning some gets blocked if sent from the module or has no effect if sent with the unexpected [IPC](type_ids.md) type id.
+There is also data flow contriants for async commands, meaning some gets blocked if sent from the module or has no effect if sent with the unexpected [IPC](type_ids.md) type id.
 The list below shows the various data flow contriants each of these async commands have.

 Here is a describtion of what the keywords in the list mean:
 ```